MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).

 > [!NOTE]
-> If you use both Defender for Identity and Defender for Endpoint, you must install both sensors on domain controllers or AD FS servers to protect both the server and Active Directory.
+> If you use both Defender for Identity and Defender for Endpoint, you must install both sensors on domain controllers or AD FS/AD CS servers to protect both the server and Active Directory.

 ## Prerequisites